zenpaiang/wos-giftcode-bot/README.md

 a discord bot which utilizes the whiteout survival gift code redemption API to redeem gift codes for a list of users.

-# transition
+# alert

-this project will be migrated to `wos-bot` instead because i plan to expand this project to include features other than giftcode redemption
+this project has been migrated to [wos-bot](https://github.com/zenpaiang/wos-bot)

 # installation and usage